- How Do You Know if Your Dog is Experiencing Pain?

 It sounds difficult, but the more you grow to understand your dog, the easier it becomes to determine when something is wrong with your dog’s overall well being.

-You’ll know that your dog is experiencing pain when he or she starts to act in usual ways.
+You’ll know that your dog is experiencing pain when he or she starts to act in unusual ways.
 The abnormal behavior of your dog will be a clear indication that something is going on, and you should pay attention to anything that your gut tells you is a little weird.

 Symptoms that Your Dog is in Pain